-Students may not attend class or clinical if they have a fever or other evidence of a contagious illness.
+Personal Illness: Students may not attend class/clinical/simulation/lab if they have a fever or other evidence of a contagious illness.
 Students are expected to be fever free for 24 hours after an acute illness before returning to the class or clinical setting.
-If students are unable to attend the regularly scheduled class, lab or clinical rotation due to illness or such an emergency, they are required to provide advance notice via telephone or email to the faculty member teaching the course.
+If students are unable to attend the regularly scheduled class, lab, or clinical rotation due to illness or such an emergency, they are required to provide advance notice via telephone or email to the faculty member teaching the course.
 In an emergency where advance notice is impossible, the student is required to notify the faculty member teaching the course as soon as possible.

-If an emergency situation occurs during a class, lab, or clinical session that requires immediate medical attention for a student, the nursing faculty is to contact 911 and provide directions to the student's location.
+- 1. Emergency: If an emergency occurs during a class, lab, clinical, or simulation session that requires immediate medical attention for a student, the nursing faculty is to contact 911 and provide directions to the student's location.
 The student is responsible for any transport and treatment costs.
-Students should contact their own health care provider for recommendations for follow-up treatment.
+Students should contact their own health care provider for recommendations for follow-up treatment. - 2.
+Extenuating Circumstances: The presence of an extenuating circumstance will be determined by the faculty/instructor.
+The presence of an extenuating circumstance does not imply that the student will be exempted from the attendance policy. - a.
+Examples of an extenuating circumstance include accidents, personal illness, medical emergencies, and bereavement. - b.
+Vacations, weddings, routine medical and/or dental appointments, studying for an exam, job interviews, working at your job, etc. are not considered extenuating circumstances.